Runbook

 import re

-from typing import Any, Dict, List, Union, Set
+from typing import Any, Dict, FrozenSet, Union

 class PlanCanonicalizer:

-# Engine-agnostic volatile fields that cause hash drift
+# Engine-agnostic volatile fields that cause hash drift.

-VOLATILE_KEYS: Set[str] = frozenset({
+VOLATILE_KEYS: FrozenSet[str] = frozenset({

 "execution_time", "start_time", "end_time", "node_id", "memory_address",

-"stats_last_update", "temp_table_name", "session_id", "cost_estimate",
+"stats_last_update", "temp_table_name", "session_id",

-"actual_rows", "actual_loops", "planning_time", "triggers", "workers_planned"
+"actual_rows", "actual_loops", "planning_time", "triggers", "workers_planned",

 })